 NBC was showing a program called “America Now: Faces Against Violence” that depicted the people involved with trying to reduce violent crime in Chicago.

 I was intrigued that they really focused on “gun violence”, and many of the discussions involved complaints about “easy access to guns” rather than a profusion of violent criminals.

-I commented to my wife that we have incredibly easy access to guns in our condo, yet we’re not even remotely prone to violence.
+I commented to my wife that we have incredibly easy access to guns in our condo (( the holstered gun on my waist, two old revolvers in a case on the coffee table, and a pile of long guns in the closet )), yet we’re not even remotely prone to violence (( Though we do take MarioKart for Wii quite seriously )).
 Clearly, there’s more contributing to violent crime than simple access to firearms.

 The parts of Chicago they were discussing had serious issues with gangs, drugs, and economic depression.
 I suspect these issues are a bit more important than bad guys getting guns.
 Take the guns away, and the gangs will use knives, rocks, or boards with a nail through it.
 Get rid of the gangs, and violent crime goes away.
 Funny how that works.
 I truly respect and admire those who are willing to guide vulnerable youth on the good path, away from violence and gangs.